DatriiKS/dtrx_hashmap/README.md

 * **Step 6** Now that the entry only contains auxiliary data regarding its position in the linked list, the function has to relink adjacent nodes before removing it completely:
     * It checks if the entry's "previous entry" field is `NULL`; if it is, meaning that the entry is the first one in its chain, the algorithm also checks its "next entry" field.
 If the "next entry" field is also `NULL`, meaning that the entry is the only one in its chain at that ID, the entry is left as-is for deletion.
-    * If, however, the entry has a next entry, the function has to move it to the current entry's ID and relink its pointers to keep the linked list integrity and to obey the **An entry with an arbitrary ID is guaranteed to be at that ID in the hashmap's entries array and will be the first element of its chain** rule.
+    * If, however, the entry has a next entry, the function has to move it to the current entry's ID and relink its pointers to keep the linked list integrity and to obey the **"An entry with an arbitrary ID is guaranteed to be at that ID in the hashmap's entries array and will be the first element of its chain"** rule.

       To achieve that, the function:
         * Creates a `dtrx__hm_entry *` temporary pointer and assigns that next entry to it.